lkesteloot/unsong/unsong.md

 “Always,” said Sohu.
 “But nothing useful.”

 Caelius limped over, joined the circle, almost sunk into his chair.
 “She’s rebooting,” he said.
 “Don’t know how long it will take.
-Computer that size…” He trailed off.
+Computer that size...”
+He trailed off.
 I couldn’t believe he was even still conscious.
 None of us dared suggest he leave.
 For a little while we all just sat there, quietly, in the dark.
 A few furtive glances at the entrance, as if the Other King was already through the big blast door and could walk in at any moment.
 Almost hopeful.
 Anything would have been better than waiting quietly in the dark room.

 Finally, Nathanda picked up her book.
 “I guess I should talk,” she said.
 “There’s nothing in here about secret weaknesses or magic spells.
 But there are a lot of stories.
 There’s a story about how each year, on the Day of Atonement, a great voice would ring forth from the holy places, saying ‘Repent, o children of Israel, for the Lord your God is merciful and shall forgive you.
 Except you, Elisha ben Abuyah.’